luvnft/bestlend/README.md

-# Bestlend - Solana Hackathon
+# Bestlend - Solana Renaissance Hackathon
 always get the best rates on your collateral